 Who Suffers From Vein Disease?

 Venous disease can affect anyone, but some people are more susceptible to certain types of venous disease.
-For example, women are three times more likely than men to have spider or varicose veins.
+For example, women are more likely than men to have spider or varicose veins.
+However, with age, both genders have an increased likelihood of developing varicose veins, and by the age of 55, about half of all men and women have developed some degree of vein disease.
 Varicose veins also have a tendency to run in families.
 Other risk factors for varicose veins include age, obesity, pregnancy (pregnant women are more likely to develop spider and/or varicose veins) and extreme height.
 People with jobs that require them to stand for long periods often develop varicose veins as well.